-The Fund's independent registered public accounting firm is Cohen & Company, Ltd., 1835 Market Street, Suite 310, Philadelphia, PA 19103.
+The Fund's independent registered public accounting firm is Cohen & Company, Ltd. ("Cohen").
+Cohen is located at 1835 Market Street, Suite 310, Philadelphia, PA 19103.
 Shareholders will receive annual financial statements, together with a report of independent accountants, and semiannual unaudited financial statements of the Fund.
-Cohen & Company, Ltd. will report on the Fund's annual financial statements, review certain regulatory reports and the Fund's income tax returns, and perform other professional accounting, auditing, tax and advisory services when engaged to do so by the Fund.
+Cohen will report on the Fund's annual financial statements, review certain regulatory reports and the Fund's income tax returns, and perform other professional accounting, auditing, tax and advisory services when engaged to do so by the Fund.